yrh79/count_down_switch/README.md

 1. Connect Pin 2 to a relay's input and power it properly.

 2. Clone https://github.com/JChristensen/Timer and place it into the libraries folder of your arduino IDE.

+3. flash the Arduino Uno as usual then enjoy. :)

 This project is tested under arduno 1.8.5.
 Other version of arduino IDE may also work.